 The number of units students must earn to be eligible for high school graduation are to be earned from the categories listed below.
 A minimum of 22 units is required for graduation for a student participating in either the Smart Core or Core curriculum.
-In addition to the 22 units required for graduation by the Arkansas Department of Education, the district requires an additional 1⁄2 unit to graduate for a total of 22 1⁄2 units.
-The additional required half unit may be taken from any electives offered by the district.
+In addition to the 22 units required for graduation by the Division of Elementary and Secondary Education, the district requires an additional 1⁄2 unit to graduate for a total of 22 1⁄2 units.
+The additional required half unit will be earned in the 9th grade Keystone course.
+Students who enroll in Cabot Public Schools after the completion of the 9th grade, from a district that did not offer the Keystone course, may substitute another elective for the Keystone requirement.

 There are some distinctions made between Smart Core units and Graduation units.
 Not all units earned toward graduation necessarily apply to Smart Core requirements.
 The provisions of a student's Individualized Education Plan (IEP) serve as his/her graduation plan.
-Additionally, unless exempted by a student's IEP, all students must successfully pass all end-of-course (EOC) assessments they are required to take or meet the remediation required for the EOC assessment to receive academic credit for the applicable course and be eligible to graduate from high school.
+Additionally, unless exempted by a student's IEP, all students must successfully pass all end-of-course (EOC) assessments they are required to take or meet the remediation required for the EOC assessment to receive academic credit for the applicable course and be eligible to graduate from high school.2